pidge1014/SRD20.Path.V.1.5/Base Classes/Druid.md

 |9th|6|+6|+3|+6|Living Speech|
 |10th|7|+7|+3|+7|Greatest Form|

+## Class Features

-**Nature Bond:**At first level, a druid makes a bond with nature.
+**Nature Bond:** At first level, a druid makes a bond with nature.
 This may take one of two forms.
 The druid may form a bond with an animal companion.
-List of companion options here:  <https://www.d20pfsrd.com/classes/core-classes/druid/animal-companions#TOC-Animal-Choices>** Only animals from the core book,[**PZO1110**](http://www.amazon.com/gp/product/1601251505/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1601251505&linkCode=as2&tag=httpwwwd20pfs-20) , are allowed by default.
+List of companion options here:  <https://www.d20pfsrd.com/classes/core-classes/druid/animal-companions#TOC-Animal-Choices>** Only animals from the core book,[**PZO1110**](http://www.amazon.com/gp/product/1601251505/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1601251505&linkCode=as2&tag=httpwwwd20pfs-20) , are allowed by default.<br/>
 In addition, a druid may not wear unnatural clothing, such as studded  or metal armor.
 Doing so will result in all class features failing to function until the offending clothing is removed.
-The item can be refined, such as silk, wool, and cotton , but all components must have been part of nature, as per a druid's armor proficiency.
+The item can be naturally refined, such as silk, wool, and cotton , but all components must have been part of nature, as per a druid's armor proficiency.
+Smelting and distructive processes are forbidden.

 **Nature Sense**:A druid gains a +2 bonus on [Knowledge](https://www.d20pfsrd.com/skills/knowledge)** (nature) and [Survival](https://www.d20pfsrd.com/skills/survival)** checks.